 Not only does this improve fit, but it also means that your goggles will stand up to impacts and crashes with ease.
 However, durability goes beyond that now, and also includes things like scratch-resistant-coating, oleophobic coatings, and armoured venting.

-It’s easy to scratch your ski goggles when you’re stuffing them in bags and jackets, so a scratch-resistant coating is a good idea if you’re someone who does that a lot.
+It’s easy to scratch your ski goggles when you’re stuffing them in bags and jackets, so a scratch-resistant coating is a great if you’re someone who does that a lot.
 Oleophobic means that oils and dirt won’t stick to it as much — but we think this is sort of gimmicky, as you can always wipe off any fingerprints or smudges with a cloth.
 Armoured venting means that the vents on the top of the goggles have a rigid structure that won’t collapse on impact.
 This is common on lots of goggles now, and is a big plus for those who need a super sturdy goggle.
 But not essential by any means.

 There’s not a whole lot we can say about style, other than possibly run through the latest trends for you.
 Goggles started out with thick frame and a cylindrical lens.
 They were often chunky, stiff, and not all that comfortable.
 Over the years, fashions developed and frames got thinner until the ‘frameless revolution’ happened.
 That was a big year!